-Although the masonry wall facing appears generally in a similar condition to the 2016 survey, overall integrity of the structure is likely compromised due to material washout from the deck.
+The masonry wall facing appears generally in a similar condition to the 2018 survey.

-- Further blocks have been lost at an area where blocks were identified missing in 2016, and an open horizontal joint, approximately 10m length remains (see image below left). - A previous (2010) void at the base of the wall remains covered by rock (see image below left), it could not be determined if the void has been filled. - Missing blocks and several open joints were noted in the masonry wall during inspection by foot at southern end of structure.
+- Missing facing blocks and open horizontal joint approx. 10m length appears similar to 2018. - A previous (2010) void at the base of the wall appears covered by rock. - Missing blocks and several open joints were noted in the masonry wall during inspection at southern end of structure.

 The rock armour to the southern part of the wall appears in fair condition, however some depletion from 2016 is evident.
-The beach level appears to be lower than 2016 with more of the base of the wall exposed.